graphprotocol/augur-subgraph/README.md

 Most events are included and tracked in the subgraph.
 The following events were not tracked:

-* DisputeWindowCreated- Exists in the most up to date master branch, but doesn't exist on the live version on mainnet yet.
+* `DisputeWindowCreated` - Exists in the most up to date master branch, but doesn't exist on the live version on mainnet yet.
-* EscapeHatchChanged - Not essential to Dapp user experience
+* `EscapeHatchChanged` - Not essential to Dapp user experience
-* TimestampSet - Not essential to Dapp user experience
+* `TimestampSet` - Not essential to Dapp user experience
-* FeeWindowRedeemed - Exists in the current live version, but has been removed from the most up to date master branch
+* `FeeWindowRedeemed` - Exists in the current live version, but has been removed from the most up to date master branch
-* FeeWindowCreated - Exists in the current live version, but has been removed from the most up to date master branch
+* `FeeWindowCreated` - Exists in the current live version, but has been removed from the most up to date master branch